Valuing human rights

-This includes the core labor standards related to nondiscrimination, freedom of association, right to collective bargaining, and avoiding the use of forced or child labor.
-We perform high-level human rights risk assessments on our global operations to identify countries for deeper evaluation of potential human rights issues.
-Key areas considered include:
+This includes the core labor standards related to nondiscrimination, freedom of association, right to collective bargaining and avoiding the use of forced or child labor.
+We perform high-level human rights risk assessments in our global operations to evaluate potential human rights issues.
+Areas considered include:

 • Security and human rights.